andrade0/dynamodb-repository/README.md

 ###Usage exemple:
 ```
-import {DiggingDynamodbClient, DiggingDynamodbClientInterface} from "digging-dynamodb-client";
+import {DiggingDynamodbClient, DiggingDynamodbClientInterface} from "dynamodb-repository";

 // define primary key of your table.
 It can be one or to fields depends on your dynamoDb table setup
 class TableKey{